 As does Almost Makes Perfect’s list of “35+ things to do while you’re stuck at home with kids.”

 Need more?
 How about 101 Fun Things to do in Isolation.

 Becoming Minimalist has added, “25 Things to Do with Your Family While Stuck at Home,” which has some more good ideas for family fun.

 If minimalism isn’t your thing and instead you need crafts, Tia Dana – the (best) aunt of a close friend (who is the favorite niece, so I am told) – has “lots of great yarn related products, home decorations and basically a lot of cool crafts and things to keep you busy and smiling.”

 While not for very young kids, Psychology Today, in a post called in “Creative Activity and COVID 19 Captivity,” suggests “engaging yourself and your family in positive growth during uncertain times” by each family member becoming an expert on something fun.

 For those who have suddenly forced to become homeschool teachers, a “Texas Homeschooling Group Offers Free Digital Lesson Plans For Parents During COVID-19 Outbreak.”

-Though kids and museums frequently don’t mix, the Boston Children’s Museum does have a live virtual tour.
+Though kids and museums frequently don’t mix, the Boston Children’s Museum does have tons of activities and a live virtual tour.
 Stay out of the gift shop!
 (Yes, it literally can (virtually) take you into the gift shop.)

 The Monterey Bay Aquarium, one of the best aquariums in the world, has live streaming.